Honors & Awards

 Tominaga represented Japan in 3x3 Basketball in the Tokyo Olympics in August of 2021.
 The youngest player in the tournament, he finished third in scoring (6.9 ppg), fourth in 1-point shooting (74 percent) and seventh in 3-point shooting (36 percent) in helping Japan to the medal round.
 In addition to his 3x3 Olympic experience, he was named to Japan’s B National team in August of 2020.
 Previously, he starred for Japan’s U-18 team at the Asian Championships, averaging 19.3 points per game to rank fifth among all players in the competition.
 Tominaga had three 20-point games in the tournament to lead Japan to a fifth-place finish, highlighted by a 33-point performance against Bahrain.
 He suited up for the U-16 program at the Asian Championships and averaged 17.5 points per game to finish fourth among all scorers.
 As a high school senior, he averaged 39.8 points per game for Sakuragaoka Gakuen High School at the All-Japan Championship, including a 46-point performance in the third-place game.

 The son of Hiroyuki and Hitomi Tominaga, Keisei was born on Feb.
 1, 2001, in Moriyama, Japan.
 He has one younger sister, Chihiro.
-Keisei is a child, youth and family studies major at Nebraska.
+Keisei is a human development and family science major at Nebraska.
 His father, Hiroyuki, was a center on the Japan national team and played in the 1998 FIBA World Championship and played professionally in Japan for a decade.